Research into Collective Consciousness at Burning Man (2012 & 2013)

-This page describes an exploratory experiment looking at collective consciousness.
+This section describes an exploratory experiment looking at collective consciousness that was performed at Burning Man in 2012.
 Use these links to jump to specific sections:

 Exploratory analyses »